isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-`std::vector` has a lot of tricky constructors, so if I want my own `vector`, I don't want to reimplement them:
+`std::vector` has a lot of tricky constructors, so if I want my own `vector`, I don’t want to reimplement them:

     class Rec {
         // ... data and lots of nice constructors ...